wwoo/tf_face/README.md

 ### TensorFlow

-You can train the model using TensorFlow installed on your own machine.
-Note that you need TensorFlow Serving to serve the trained model.
-Follow the [setup guide](https://tensorflow.github.io/serving/setup) to get started with TensorFlow Serving.
+To serve your model using TensorFlow Serving, use `export.py` to train and export your model.

 ```
 gcloud beta ml local train --package-path=pubfig_export --module-name=pubfig_export.export